isomerpages/govtech-gobusiness-main/pages/ipgrow/george-hwang-llc.md

 He is the co-chair of Copyright Committee, LESI.

-Besides Singapore, George has worked in Hong Kong, Bulgaria, the Bahamas and the Belgium.
+Besides Singapore, George has worked in Hong Kong, Bulgaria, the Bahamas and Belgium.
 He speaks English, French and Chinese.

 <b>Year established in Singapore:</b> 2012